swarajjaiswal/Discord_Bot/README.md

-<h1>This Discord bot responds to specific commands and performs actions like responding to greetings, deleting messages in a channel, and replying with a "pong" message.</h1>
+This Discord bot responds to specific commands and performs actions like responding to greetings, deleting messages in a channel, and replying with a "pong" message.

 Features:-
 <li>Responds to greetings ("Hi" or "Hello").</li>